Victoria Trofimenko: Professional activity

 In 2019, the film "Yakiv" won the Ukrainian State Film Agency's pitching competition.
 However, the new Minister of Culture, Borodyansky, compelled the board overseeing the State Film Agency's support to reduce the number of funded projects due to the agency exceeding its annual budget.
 As a result, because of its high budget, "Yakiv" was excluded from the list of films eligible for support.
 Later on, the director released an online teaser for the movie "Yakiv", which triggered a storm of reactions from the press and the public, astonished by the absence of support.

 In 2018, it was revealed that Victoria Trofimenko start producing development of the project The Road – joint collaboration of woman filmmakers: Victoria Trofimenko (segment "Virka»), Belgium director Delphine Noels (segment "The Love Supreme") and Indian director of Ukrainian origin Daria Gaikalova (segment "Two Roti") to work on a three-part anthology film where the main characters would be women who have endured tragedies.
 In July 2018, the project participated in the Odesa International Film Festival's pitching competition, and within three years, Afghan director Sahraa Karimi joined the team.
 Thus, it grown to a co-production involving the Belgium, India, Afghanistan, and Ukraine.

-Since July 2022, Victoria Trofimenko has been working on a book (stage play) based on the "Yakiv" screenplay, she started to compose theater adaptation at Ingmar Bergman's residence at Faro Island (Sweden) and continue at the University of Texas at Austin (US).
-The director continues working over fundrising for this project and other projects she has been developing over the past years.
+Since July 2022, Victoria Trofimenko has been working over the stage play based on the "Yakiv" screenplay, she started to compose theater adaptation at Ingmar Bergman's residence at Faro Island (Sweden) and continued at the University of Texas at Austin (US).